Eating gluten-free in Bologna seems like an uphill battle.

-Bologna has a huge greek community which expresses itself in a couple of amazing greek restaurants like Delogo or To Steki.
-There you can try many fish and meat dishes with rice or a greek salad which is one of my favourite summer's dinner preparation, so a great dinner with lot of gluten-free choices.
-Reservation is a must.
+Bologna has a huge greek community that expresses itself in a couple of amazing greek restaurants like Delogo or To Steki.
+There you can try many fish and meat dishes with rice or a greek salad which is one of my favorite summer meals.

 Tel: 051 245734

 Right in front of the new entrance of the railway station and near the awesome Trattoria di Via Serra, stands the first real Japanese restaurant in Bologna.

 You can find hundreds of former Chinese restaurants converted to the all you can eat sushi mania, but I'm not interested in these kinds of places.

 Yuzuya is owned by Tsuruko and Takako, two Japanese ladies who want to share their knowledge of their food culture.